Microwave English Muffin

 Storage instructions

-To store: Leftover English muffins can be stored in an airtight container at room temperature for up to 3 days or in the fridge for up to 1 week.
+To store: Leftover English muffins can be stored in an airtight container in the fridge for up to 3 days.

 To freeze: Store leftover muffins in a freezer-safe container and freeze for up to 3 months.
 Allow the muffins to thaw overnight in the fridge before slicing and toasting them.

-microwave english muffin recipe.
+sliced microwave english muffin in half.

 Frequently asked questions

-Do English muffins need to be toasted?
+Do these muffins need to be toasted?

-Technically no, you don’t have to toast English muffins to eat them.
+Technically, no, you don’t have to toast English muffins to eat them.
 That said, I think their texture is drastically improved when they are toasted.
 The exterior gets a pleasant crispiness while the interior remains light and fluffy.

 Can I make these vegan?

-Yes, by swapping the egg white with 3 tablespoons of aquafaba, you can get much of the same consistency but with vegan ingredients.
+Yes, by swapping the egg white for 3 tablespoons of aquafaba, you can achieve a similar consistency with vegan ingredients.

 Microwave English Muffin

-5 from 49 votes
+5 from 53 votes

 This microwave English muffin makes the perfect single-serving treat that takes just 5 ingredients and 90 seconds to make.
 Oven instructions included!